benoitdavidfr/inspireinoai/README.md

         MSL (http://inspire.ec.europa.eu/crs/ETRS89-GRS80-MSL).

       The choice for the potential third coordinates will be documented by a CRS URI.
       If only 2 coordinates are given, the CRS URI will be http://www.opengis.net/def/crs/EPSG/0/4258

   * for **viewing**, the OGC WMS 1.3 conventions will be followed and EPSG codes will be used.
     Default and recommanded CRS is the 'Spherical Mercator' CRS using well-known EPSG:3857 code.

-## The technical solution
+## The proposed solution

-Technically, the solution is to add to a web application an API interface that implements at least a download service and eventually a view service.
+Technically, the solution is to add to a web application an API interface that implements at least a download service and potentially a view service.
 If the thematic application doesn't implement a view service, a mapping application will be used to make a view service by using the data from the download service.
 The catalogue can be generally a specific application distinct from thematic applications.

-Defining the API specifications using the OAI mechanism contribute to standardize the API and simplifies the implementation for thematic applications.
+Defining the API specifications using the OAI formalism contributes to standardize the API and simplifies the implementation for thematic applications.

 A [preliminary version of OAI/Swagger definition for download and view services is available here](https://app.swaggerhub.com/apis/benoitdavidfr/inspireinoai).